DimaPhil/telegram_forwarder/README.md

 # Press Ctrl+A and then D to detach the session
 ```

-Then, when you need to see the session again, reattach
+Then, when you need to see the session again, reattach:
 ```bash
 screen -r tg_forwarder

 # Press Ctrl+A and then D to detach the session again
 ```

+## Debug Commands

+The forwarder provides several debug commands when you message the bot privately:

+- `/debugtopic` - Show topic information for your message
+- `/debugchat -100xxxx` - Show information about a specific chat
+- `/debuglinks` - Test message link extraction from your message
+- `/help` - Show all available commands

 ## Security Considerations